-- To prevent malware from being installed on a computer, do not download or install unknown programs, do not, open unexpected email attachments, and do not download documents or open attachments from unknown individuals.
+- To prevent malware from being installed on a computer, do not download or install unknown programs, do not open unexpected email attachments, and do not download documents or open attachments from unknown individuals.

 Prepare for the Worst – Loss or Theft of a Device

-Whether a device is University owned or not, individuals need to take precautions if University data is on the device.
+Whether a device is University-owned or not, individuals need to take precautions if University data is on the device.
 Mobile devices are more likely to be lost or stolen than other equipment.
 Even though a device may be stolen for the equipment value, the data on the device will be considered compromised unless it is encrypted.
-Devices containing sensitive data should not be left unattended and where possible, should be physically locked or stored away.
+Devices containing non-public data should not be left unattended and where possible, should be physically locked or stored away.
 A user/owner may have to relinquish control and possession of a device in the event it is needed for evidence for legal actions.

 Taking the following steps will reduce the risk associated with lost data.

-- Record what University data (especially Compliant Data) is stored on the device.
+- Record what University data (especially Restricted Data) is stored on the device.
 This will provide a basis to report lost data, if needed, as well as help to reduce or eliminate unessential data.
 A backup of files provides a good record.

 - Configure the device appropriately for the type of data being stored or accessed.
 Any or all of the following configurations may be required:

-v) Encrypt the device.
+- Encrypt the device.

 - For retrieval purposes, document the device’s serial number for personally owned devices.
 4. Ensure data files that contain the original or master copies are backed-up.

-APPROVED: Vice Chancellor of Finance and Administration
+Approved: Vice Chancellor of Finance and Administration